Miss S Skellington

 Year 9 provides an opportunity to embed skills learnt in Years 7 and 8.
 Dance is delivered through the Performing Arts rotation in Year 9 alongside drama, music and musical theatre.
 During their dance unit students will choreograph dance in response to a stimulus and use a range of choreographic devices to develop a performance.
 Students are encouraged to be creative, imaginative and express their own opinion on the given stimuli when choreographing, performing and evaluating performances.

-In Year 10 students will explore the dance industry through the study of three different professional works, in different dance styles, as part of their Component 1 written unit.
-In both theory and practical lessons, students will explore how the works were choreographed to demonstrate the creative intent effectively to an audience and how the different constituent features, interrelationships and practitioners contributed to this.
-In Component 2, students will also develop their dance skills and techniques further in rehearsal and performance through a range of technical and performance workshops, as well as replicate professional repertoire and perform this for assessment.
+In Year 10 students will explore the dance industry through the study of professional works, as part of their Component 1 written unit.
+In both theory and practical lessons, students will explore how the works were choreographed to demonstrate the creative intent effectively to an audience and how the different constituent features and practitioners contributed to this.
+In Component 2, students will also develop their dance skills and techniques further in rehearsal and performance through a range of technical and performance workshops, as well as replicate professional repertoire.

 PE KS3 National Curriculum: